Profit (green) and the closing line value (CLV, in grey). CLV is your expected value, over time.

 Value is the percentage you see beside every value bet in RebelBetting.
 This is the value (also called edge, ROI or yield) of this particular odds right now compared to the “true odds”.
 Note that a value might decrease or increase closer to match start, as the bookmakers converge closer to the true probability.
 This is called the closing line.

-Closing Line Value (CLV) is based on the sharp bookmakers odds just before match start.
+Closing Line Value (CLV) is based on the sharp bookmaker’s odds just before match start.
 We call this the true odds.
 This is proven to be the best predictor of the outcome of a match, with accuracy uncannily close to 100%.

 We use CLV as the predictor of your expected value (EV).
 Both these terms can be used, and they mean the same thing in RebelBetting.

 If you regularly bet on odds higher than the closing line, you will be profitable.
 This is called beating the closing line.
-ValueBetting customers beat the closing line over 80% of the time.
+Value betting customers beat the closing line over 80% of the time.

 Note that even though the sharp bookmakers make extremely accurate predictions, this does not mean you will win every bet.
-You often bet on value bets with true odds over 2.0 (lower than 50% chance of winning), and often the underdog wins.
+You often bet on value bets with true odds over 2.0 (lower than a 50% chance of winning), and often the underdog wins.
 This means your actual profit will at times differ a lot from the profit predicted by the CLV.
 This is called variance.

 Variance measures the difference between your profit and the CLV.
 Or how far a set of numbers are spread out from their average value.

-Flat profit or unit profit is used when comparing users, betting systems or tipsters against each other, without taking bankroll size and betting strategy into account.
+Flat profit (or unit profit) is used when comparing users, betting systems or tipsters against each other, without taking bankroll size and betting strategy into account.
 It’s the profit you would have achieved if you used a flat staking strategy (also called fixed staking).
 This means betting one “unit” (1% of your bankroll) at each bet.
-A unit is different for every user, it can be âŹ10 or âŹ100 – since it’s a relative number you can easily compare the results.
-Note that betting using the Kelly criterion (a proportional staking strategy) will improve your profits compared to flat staking.
+A unit is different for every user, it can be €10 or €100 – since it’s a relative number you can easily compare the results.

-To view your ValueBetting profit and CLV, they are shown at the top of the BetTracker, and also in your detailed reports.
+To view your value betting profit and CLV, they are shown at the top of the BetTracker, and also in your detailed reports.

 Downswings are unavoidable, but temporary